uw-ipd/dimaio_tutorials/docs/pages/005_ES/005_ES_main.md

 Others are user-specified, and can be modified based on the size of the loop and resolution of the data:
 * `beamwidth`: controls the maximum number of solutions to be held at each step.
 Setting the value higher will increase run time but may improve accuracy.
 * `windowdensweight`: the relative contribution of density in model selection
+* `minmelt`: how many residues previous (or after depending on the direction of fragment extension) to minimize before adding a residue.
+  * WARNING *If you are confident in your starting model, set this to 3, if it is from De-novo modeling leave it at 15*

 For many cases, the default parameters are sufficient.
 However, if the segment to grow is long (50+ residues), you may need to increase beamwidth; if the density is low resolution, you might need to decrease